Mallika96/volvo/README.md

 Status: Ongoing

-This is a Project which I have created to learn how to create an web page using HTML and CSS only.
+This Project which I have build to learn web page using HTML and CSS only.